ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/red-dev-ecrecover-x-chain/README.md

 ## Important: Regarding the Example Code Included

-In this tutorial you will find examples, and we have also included copies of the entire files from subnet-evm in a folder called <i>examples</i>. <b>Only use these files as a reference.</b> When making your own precompile, start with a current fork of subnet-evm and make your changes line-by-line to those files instead.
+In this tutorial you will find examples, and we have also included copies of the entire files that we have added or changed from subnet-evm in a folder called <i>example</i>. <b>Only use these files as a reference.</b> When making your own precompile, start with a current fork of subnet-evm and make your changes line-by-line to those preexisting files instead.

 # Prerequisites